Skip to Content

 Cauliflower

 I use this veggie all the time to make recipes like cauliflower rice.
-The plant takes 40 – 60 days to mature but will also survive a light frost so it the perfect choice for fall gardens.
+The plant takes 40 – 60 days to mature but will also survive a light frost so it is the perfect choice for fall gardens.

 Cauliflower is a great fall vegetable since it can take a light frost

-Spring Onions
+Spring onions

-Easy to grow green onions take 60 – 70 days and will survive into the high 20 degrees F so they are perfect for fall gardens.
 I had a patch of them in my garden here in NC that grew for four YEARS before I finally dug them up.
 They went right through the winter just fine~Spring onions are super easy to grow and don't mind the cold

 Garden peas